spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-dynamic-store-availability-notification-feature.md

 {% info_block warningBox "Verification" %}

-To verify mail links are correct, make sure that the following configuration is correct:
+To verify the email links are correct, make sure that the following configuration is correct:

 1. Add a new product and make it unavailable.
 2. As a customer, subscribe to its availability notifications on Yves.